Zaphodious/geodude_challenge/readme.md

 # Geodude Softlock Paralysis Simulator

-This repo is my answer to the challenge from (Austin's Graveler Soft Lock video)[https://www.youtube.com/watch?v=M8C8dHQE2Ro].
+This repo is my answer to the challenge from [Austin's Graveler Soft Lock video](https://www.youtube.com/watch?v=M8C8dHQE2Ro).
 It was released last year.
 I'm a bit late to the party.
 But, it nerd sniped me hard, so here it is.

 ## How to run